 Accurate time/attendance records must be maintained for all positions budgeted under the subaward.
 Federal funding requires sub-recipients to engage in direct timekeeping.
 This includes salaried positions and any personnel (including volunteers) written into the budget attributed as federal funds or match.
 Adequate documentation and policies must be maintained within the VAWA file.
 Special care should be taken if a position is funded from more than one source.
+(See examples below under E. Other).
 The Organization Details in the E-Grants system provides a framework for capturing this information and DOJ CVSSD urges sub-recipients to update this information as necessary.
 For more information on direct timekeeping, please see CVSSD Guidance on Timekeeping at the DOJ CVSSD website.